 All outside doors are locked during the school day.
 All visitors must come to the Main Entrance at the corner of Goold and Geneva Streets.
-A surveillance camera is set up at the main entrance and the school secretary will confirm and then buzz in visitors.
-Please look up at the camera for proper identification.
+A surveillance camera is set up at the

 When entering the building, all visitors must report to the school office and check in with the school secretary.
 This includes classroom helpers and lunch helpers and parents dropping off items for their child.
 Students are forbidden to open doors for anyone.
 Surveillance cameras are set up around the building for security and protection of our students.